kaiyao/battleships-dapp/README.md

 - 2 x ship of length 3 (Destroyer, Submarine)
 - 1 x ship of length 2 (Patrol Boat)

 To simplify the UI, the game takes several liberties with the game.
+For example:
+- The ship names do not appear in the UI, but the ship lengths are indicated and ships are assigned numbers (1 to 5) in the UI.
-For example, in the real game, you call out a shot and the opponent responds with whether it was a Hit or Miss.
+- In the real game, you call out a shot and the opponent responds with whether it was a Hit or Miss.
 The opponent then subsequently calls our his/her shot.
 In this game, however, the two are combined into one transaction so that only one transaction needs to be signed.

 The game implements a simple betting system.
 Players specify a bet amount for each game when it is created.
 Both players need to put in the bet amount if they chose to join the game.
 If a player is found cheating or refusing to finish the game, the other player wins the entire prize pool.
 However, it both players play the game properly till the end, the winner gets 90% and the loser the remaining 10%.
 This is to incentivize players to play till the end.